Trump vs McConnell – A Lesson In Blame Avoidance And Redirection?

 In 2017, despite the Republican Party controlling both houses of Congress, and The White House, the Senate majority leader was unable to corral enough members of his party to pass the bill.
 The failure of Republicans to act on the ACA hurt Trump, and redirecting blame is a standard approach in strategic crisis management.
 The president needs to provide his supporters with an avenue to direct their anger, lest they blame him.

 According to a recent IBD/TIPP poll, Trump’s approval rating is at 35.9%.
 Despite approximately two-thirds of the country having an unfavorable opinion of the president, he is still considerably more popular than Congress.
-In July 2017, Gallup poll found that the Legislative Branch had an approval rating of just 20%.
+In July 2017, a Gallup poll found that the Legislative Branch had an approval rating of just 20%.

 The inability to repeal the ACA is highly embarrassing to the Republican Party, and to date, no one has been held accountable – something which for a man famous for saying, “You’re fired” is unacceptable.